hakonharnes/img-clip.nvim/README.md

   },
 }
 ```
 </details>

-### Project-specific settings with the `.img-clip.lua` file
+### Project-specific settings with the `.embed.lua` file

-Project-specific settings can be specified in a `.img-clip.lua` file in the root of your project.
+Project-specific settings can be specified in a `.embed.lua` file in the root of your project.
 The plugin will automatically load this file and use it to override the default settings.
 If multiple files are found, the closest one to the current file (in any parent directory) will be used.

-The `.img-clip.lua` should return a Lua table containing the options (similar to `opts` in lazy.nvim):
+The `.embed.lua` should return a Lua table containing the options (similar to `opts` in lazy.nvim):

 ```lua
 return {